CMakinen01/CMakinen01/README.md

 - I’m currently learning Ruby, GatsbyJS, EmberJS, and PostgreSQL
 - I am proficient with using Java, C++, C#, SQL, and JavaScript

+- Please look forward to seeing more of my work soon!